1983–84 in English football: Diary of the season

 17 September 1983: West Ham's perfect start to the season ends with a 1–0 defeat at West Bromwich Albion, although they are still top of the First Division.
 Southampton go second with a 3–0 home win over Manchester United.
-Manchester City's bid for an immediate return to the First Division is boosted with a 6–0 home win over Blackburn Rovers, lifting them to second place in the Second Division.
+Manchester City's bid for an immediate return to the First Division is boosted by a 6–0 home win over Blackburn Rovers, lifting them to second place in the Second Division.
 Swansea City are facing a battle avoid a second successive relegation after collecting one point from their first five games.

 21 September 1983: England lose 1–0 to Denmark in their European Championship qualifier at Wembley, making qualification for the Finals unlikely.

 23 September 1983: Newcastle United boost their Second Division promotion push by signing Peter Beardsley, who was rejected by Manchester United last previous season, in a £150,000 deal from Vancouver Whitecaps.

 24 September 1983: West Ham return to their winning ways and maintain their lead of the First Division by beating Notts County 3–0 at Upton Park.
 Manchester United keep up the pressure by beating Liverpool 1–0 at Old Trafford.
 Southampton's title challenge is hit with a 1–0 defeat away to Aston Villa, who go sixth in the table.
 Wolves, with no wins from their first seven games, lose 4–0 at home to QPR.
 Leicester City finally pick up a league point at the seventh attempt with a 2–2 draw at home to Stoke City.

 27 September 1983: Manchester United progress to the second round of the European Cup Winners' Cup by eliminating Czech side Dukla Prague on away goals.

 28 September 1983: All four English entrants in the UEFA Cup – Watford, Nottingham Forest, Tottenham Hotspur and Aston Villa – progress to the second round.
-Tottenham recorded a 14-0 aggregate victory over Irish side Drogheda United, while Watford came from 3-1 down against West German side Kaiserlautern in the first leg to win the second leg 3–0 at Vicarage Road.
+Tottenham recorded a 14–0 aggregate victory over Irish side Drogheda United, while Watford came from 3–1 down against West German side Kaiserlautern in the first leg to win the second leg 3–0 at Vicarage Road.

 30 September 1983: With six wins from seven matches, West Ham United are top of the First Division at the end of September, with Manchester United, Southampton, Liverpool and Ipswich Town completing the top five.
 Leicester City's terrible start to the season sees them prop up the top flight with only a single point from their opening seven games.
 Wolverhampton Wanderers (winless) and Stoke City (one win) complete the bottom three.
 Sheffield Wednesday head the race for promotion from the Second Division, followed closely behind by recently relegated Manchester City and a Huddersfield Town side who only won promotion from the Fourth Division four seasons ago.
 Middlesbrough, Charlton Athletic and Chelsea have also made a good start to the Second Division campaign.